 The bolt-on is less expensive to produce than the set neck guitar.
 This is primarily because it takes less time to manufacture and assemble.

-While today CNC machines are used exclusively to cut out the wooden parts, there are still assembly methods that make a set neck guitar slightly more expensive.
+Today, CNC machines are used to cut out wooden parts.
+There are still assembly methods that make a set neck guitar slightly more expensive.

 Having to glue a joint requires more steps than a bolt-on neck.
 And while the costs are very close, the screw-on connection still comes in cheaper to produce.

 And even though this is true, you will still find a few entry-level guitars with a set neck.
 So when it comes to cost, the difference isn’t worth considering anymore.